 Before you take possession of your new home, your builder is required to conduct a pre-delivery inspection, or PDI.
-Watch this video to learn everything you need to know about the PDI - a very important step in the new home buying process.
+The PDI is a very important step in the new home buying process, so please take some time to read the information below.
+You can also check out our helpful PDI Pointers video series.

 What is a Pre-Delivery Inspection?